Britton's mother is a doctor; his father is a contractor.

 Second, the move let him streamline his repertoire, abandoning his four-seam fastball, changeup and slider in favor of a sinking two-seamer that he now throws 90.7 percent of the time.
 No other non-knuckleballer with at least 40 innings has thrown any one pitch even 80 percent of the time.

-But "starter moves to bullpen, starts throwing his one above average pitch harder, and succeeds" was last year's story.
 That's when Britton moved from a middle relief role into the closer's spot.
 In 2015, Britton has not only improved his strikeout rate, but also reduced his walk rate (8.1 to 5.2 percent), despite having a higher ERA in part due to worse batted ball luck (BABIP up from .215 to .304), as of Aug.
-21, 2015 What that means is that Britton has an incredible 79.2 percent of his plate appearances end in either a strikeout or a grounder, two scenarios that rarely end well for the hitter.
-That's up from 72.9 last year, and it's easily the best mark in baseball, by quite a bit.
+21, 2015 What that means is that Britton has an incredible 79.2 percent of his plate appearances end in either a strikeout or a grounder.
+That's up from 72.9 the previous year and easily the best mark in baseball, by far.

 How has Britton managed that kind of rise?
 By throwing fewer strikes, believe it or not, with that two-seamer that looks like a strike right up until it doesn't.
 Britton has thrown fewer pitches in the zone (down to 44.0 percent from 44.8 percent), but hitters are swinging at more balls outside the zone (up to 41 percent from 34.1 percent), and thus making more bad contact (making contact on 49.4 percent of swings outside the zone, up from 42.6.)